Batch Processing Topology Errors Using arcpy and geopandas

 errors = validate_and_extract_topology()

-if errors is not None:
+if errors is not None and not errors.empty:

 cleaned = apply_spatial_filters(errors)